webcoderspeed/logsage/ReadMe.md

 ## Mapped Diagnostic Context (MDC) in JAVA

-The concept of Mapped Diagnostic Context (MDC) is commonly used in Java logging frameworks like Logback and Log4j to associate contextual information with log messages.
-MDC allows developers to enrich log messages with additional data specific to the current execution context, such as user IDs, session IDs, request IDs, or any other relevant metadata.
+The Mapped Diagnostic Context (MDC) pattern, commonly employed in Java logging frameworks like Logback and Log4j, enriches log messages with contextual information specific to the current execution context.
+In Java, MDC utilizes thread-local variables to store and propagate this context throughout the application's lifecycle.

-In Java, MDC is typically implemented using thread-local variables.
-When a request enters the system, a unique identifier (e.g., request ID) is generated, and it's stored in the MDC.
-As the request traverses through various layers of the application, the MDC retains this identifier, making it available for logging purposes.
-Each log message emitted within the context of this request can then include this identifier, allowing for easy correlation of log messages related to the same request.

-While MDC is a common pattern in Java, it's important to note that JavaScript, including Node.js and NestJS, doesn't natively support thread-local variables like Java.
-Therefore, a similar mechanism needs to be implemented using asynchronous context management libraries like `cls-hooked` (Continuation Local Storage) in Node.js.
+However, JavaScript, including Node.js and NestJS, lacks native support for thread-local variables.
+Instead, asynchronous context management libraries like `SpeedCache` can be utilized to implement a similar mechanism.

-The `cls-hooked` library allows developers to create and manage asynchronous context within Node.js applications.
-It provides a way to store contextual information across asynchronous function calls without explicitly passing the data as function arguments.
+`SpeedCache`, a custom library used in building `Logsage`, facilitates asynchronous context management within Node.js applications.
+It allows developers to store and retrieve contextual information across asynchronous function calls without the need for explicit passing of data as function arguments.

-In the context of NestJS, the `LoggerMiddleware` demonstrated earlier leverages `cls-hooked` to manage the trace ID associated with each incoming request.
-This middleware ensures that the trace ID is extracted from the request headers (`x-trace-id`) or generated if not provided.
-The trace ID is then stored in the CLS namespace (`createNamespace`), making it accessible throughout the request lifecycle.
-This trace ID is subsequently utilized in log messages, enabling distributed tracing within the application.
+In the context of NestJS, the `LoggerMiddleware` showcased earlier leverages `SpeedCache` to manage the trace ID associated with each incoming request.
+This middleware ensures that the trace ID is extracted from the request headers (`x-trace-id`) or generated if absent.
+The trace ID is then stored in the `SpeedCache` instance, making it accessible throughout the request lifecycle.
+Subsequently, this trace ID is utilized in log messages, enabling distributed tracing and contextual logging within the NestJS application.

-Overall, while the concept of MDC is more prevalent in Java logging frameworks, similar functionality can be achieved in Node.js and NestJS applications using asynchronous context management libraries like `cls-hooked`.
-The `LoggerMiddleware` provided in NestJS demonstrates how to seamlessly integrate such functionality for distributed tracing and contextual logging within NestJS applications.
+In summary, while MDC is commonly used in Java logging frameworks, a similar functionality can be achieved in JavaScript and NestJS applications using asynchronous context management libraries like `SpeedCache`.
+The `LoggerMiddleware` provided demonstrates how seamlessly integrate such functionality for distributed tracing and contextual logging within NestJS applications.

 ## Components:
 - **Logger**: The logging framework responsible for emitting log messages.